benjamin-chan/SpainGlutathioneRatio/docs/SpainGlutathioneRatio.md

 * Normalized concentration ratio was significantly different between placebo and LA
   * Difference between placebo and LA at baseline visit was -20.4 (p-value = 0.0023)
   * Difference between placebo and LA at 3-month visit was -23.5 (p-value = 0.0011)
   * Difference between placebo and LA at 12-month visit was -29.9 (p-value = 6.1 &times; 10<sup>-5</sup>)
   * Difference between placebo and LA at baseline visit was not significantly different compared to month 3 or month 12 visits (i.e., difference between placebo and LA was significant at **all visits**)
   * Global difference between placebo and LA was -24.5 (p-value = 1.3 &times; 10<sup>-6</sup>)
 * Normalized concentration ratio was not significantly different between visits, either within the placebo group or LA group
+  * Among LA: difference between 3-month visit and baseline was 2.29 (p-value = 0.7)
+  * Among LA: difference between 12-month visit and baseline was 12 (p-value = 0.051)
+  * Among placebo: difference between 3-month visit and baseline was -0.769 (p-value = 0.89)
+  * Among placebo: difference between 12-month visit and baseline was 2.6 (p-value = 0.63)
 * Normalized GSH concentration was not significantly different between study arm or visits
 * Normalized GSSG concentration was not significantly different between study arm or visits